angela-d/gitenc/README.md

 ## What does it do?
-Gitenc is a simple shell script that works as a placeholder for `git add` and will parse filenames for sensitive names from `git status` and apply [GPG encryption](https://gnupg.org/) as needed (filenames matching **config**, **connection** or **sqlbackup**) while handing everything off to git.
+Gitenc is a simple shell script that works as a placeholder for `git add` and will parse filenames for sensitive names from `git diff` and apply [GPG encryption](https://gnupg.org/) as needed (filenames matching **config**, **connection** or **sqlbackup**) while handing everything off to git.

  It essentially automates long shell commands (allowing for git automation!)

+## Compatibility
+Built for Linux-based systems.
+Tested on Debian 9, Ubuntu 16.04 and 18.04 and CentOS 7, but should also work in others.

 ## Dependencies
-- Linux-based OS (may work in Mac or BSD, but untested).
-Only tested on Debian, but should work in others.
 - Git `apt install git`
 - GPG `apt install gpg` (may be `gpg2` on some distros)
 - Bash (Pre-installed on GNU-based systems; coreutils on Mac)